almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Mondeo_merged.md

     <br/><br/>
     Looking for something sophisticated?
 The Ford Mondeo’s technology and design are so refined they need to be experienced to be believed.
     <br/><br/>
     Mondeo’s design is a master class in refinement, with heated seats, dual-zone climate control, and a panoramic glass roof that covers almost half the roof.
-Plus, the enhanced SYNC 3 voice-activated system lets you make calls, send messages, and control SAT NAV – with just your voice.
+Plus, the enhanced SYNC&#174;3 voice-activated system lets you make calls, send messages, and control SAT NAV – with just your voice.
     <br/><br/>
     <span style="font-weight: bold;"> Right now, the Ford Mondeo Trend Hatch Petrol Auto is available at $39,490* Driveaway. </span>